matlab-deep-learning/llms-with-matlab/examples/AnalyzeSentimentinTextUsingChatGPTinJSONMode.md

 end
 ```

-Extract the data from the JSON ouput.
+Extract the data from the JSON output.

 ```matlab
 T = struct2table([scores{:}]);